CapricanDRJ/witchers_shakespeare/index.md

 To face the storm Ilistus may brew.

-Watchers shall stand, a fortress 'gainst his might,
+Witchers shall stand, a fortress 'gainst his might,

 And banish darkness back into the night.